Islam in Cyprus

-Islam in Cyprus is the island's second largest religion and the predominant faith of Northern Cyprus.
-Islam was introduced to Cyprus when the island finally fell to Umayyad conquerors during the Arab-Byzantine wars.
-Prior to this, the Muslim presence on the island was itinerant.
-Conversion to Islam was not compulsory but the majority of the Catholic Latin population of the island, along with a smaller subsection of the Greek Orthodox population, converted to Islam.

-Before the Turkish invasion of Cyprus in 1974, the Turkish Cypriots (the Muslim community of Cyprus) made up 18% of the island's population and lived throughout the island.
+Islam is the second-largest religion in Cyprus, after Christianity, and is also the predominant faith of the Turkish Cypriot community which resides in Northern Cyprus.
+Before the Turkish invasion of Cyprus in 1974, the Turkish Cypriot community made up 18% of the island's population and lived throughout the island.
 Today, most of the estimated 264,172 Muslims are based in the north of the island.

-Turkish Cypriot society is markedly secular though, at least formally; adherents to the faith subscribe mostly to the Sunni branch, with an influential stream of Sufism underlying their spiritual heritage and development.
-Nazim al-Qubrusi, the leader of the Naqshbandi-Haqqani order, hailed from Larnaca and lived in Lefka.
+Turkish Cypriot society is formally relatively secular; adherents to the faith subscribe mostly to the Sunni branch of Islam, with an influential stream of Sufism underlying their spiritual heritage and development.
+Nazim al-Qubrusi, the leader of the Naqshbandi-Haqqani Sufi order, hailed from Larnaca and lived in Lefka.
 Another branch among the Turkish Cypriot Muslims is Alevism.
 There are also a few Turkish Cypriots who are Ahmadi Muslims.